TDiblik/vscode-number-peeker/README.md

 ## Upcoming Features

-None, feel free to open new issue.
+Check Issues tab, or feel free to open new Issue/PR.

 ## Known issues

-None, feel free to open new issue.
+Check Issues tab, or feel free to open new Issue/PR.

 # Dev